c-wilson/insight_de_challenge/README.md

 2. `log.csv` is a CSV file that adheres to the SEC's EDGAR log format.
 A header is expected, so the first line of the file is not processed as data.

-## Error handling
+## Tests

-Data in the CSV is processed by lines.
-If a line is not parsable, the data is discarded and the next line is read and processed.
+Test cases are provided to check for good behavior.
+Specifically the following behaviors were verified:
+1. Data exception handling (bad time formatting and missing fields from a line)
+1. Different timeout accuracy
+1. Date change
+1. No data
+1. Multiple transactions from same client at same time point.
+1. Teardown at end of file (EOF)

+Run all tests using insight_testsuite/run_tests.sh (script provided by Insight)

 # Sessionizer algorithm and data structure
 The core algorithm is stored in [src/edgar_sessionizer/sessionization.py](./src/edgar_sessionizer/sessionization.py)

-This algorithm works with average computational complexity of *O(nm)*, where _n_ is the number of unique sessions, and _m_ is the number of transactions per session.
-Worst case computational complexity is _O(n^m)_, if the data is adversarial to the Python hashing function.
+This algorithm works with average computational complexity of *O(n)*, where _n_ is the number of transactions.
+Worst case computational complexity is _O(k*n)_, where _k_ is number of sessions and if the data is adversarial to the Python hashing function.

 ### Requirements:
 * We need a way to quickly keep track of which sessions expire in a given second without looping through all open sessions.